TaylorResearchLab/Petagraph/scripts/launch_on_server.md

 # Instructions on how to launch and query Petagraph on the Taylor server

+#### (Optional) Prerequisites
+a.)
+Set up ssh keys for password free login b.)
+Install pip on server c.)
+Use virtualenv to create a virtural environment and install python3.11

+Install packages: jupyter, graphdatascience, neo4j,

 #### 1. ssh into the server:
 `$ ssh RESLNTAYLORD01.research.chop.edu`
 #### 2. start the database: